 - Music.
 A good playlist can help you find your Zen, and completely change your mood.

 Our lives have changed dramatically over the past months, such a sudden shift in the daily routine can sometimes bring new and wonderful things.
 Britta and Ada share their silver linings.

-BRITTA: Being able to connect with people even if you can’t be in their presence.
-So many people are spending time with their kids, that’s really special.
+BRITTA: This experience, as hard as it is, has allowed humanity to reset itself a bit and given people around the world the space to consider what is really important to them.
+It's interesting how the social distancing has made us all a bit closer and deepened our empathy.
 The silver lining is a reset, we were running around so much, traveling, and there was the pressure to be somewhere.
 We’re taking a step back where everyone is home, there’s no pressure to get on a plane, my suitcase hasn’t left the corner.
 Everything we’re able to do and get done is because we’re not all over the place.
 We’re more efficient and more effective in business.
 And we’ve made strides in areas, experiences, partnerships, relationships, that we wouldn’t have had otherwise.
 And I hope we can carry this forward.
 I just want to savor the best parts of this and not go back to the craziness where we’re all so busy.